-the consent of the parties / the motion of / the Court's own initiative appearances were: on the [recite in some detail the basis of the Court's authority for appointment, he consent of the parties, the press of business, the needs of the case, or other demand heard: ng circumstances], and having given the parties notice and an opportunity to be IT IS HI REBY ORDERED: nority for and Scope of the Appointment.
-[Name of Neutral] of [Address] is ant to [insert appropriate Rule citation] as Neutral for the purpose of [specify ad duties in detail - options include the following]: a.
-Directing, managing, and facilitating settlement negotiations among the parties [Settlement Neutral] b.
-Managing and supervising discovery and resolving all issues related to or arising out of, discovery disputes or disputes concerning disclosures.
-[Discover Neutral] c.
-Coordinating activity on the case as follows [Coordinating Neutral] d.
+Based upon the [recite in some detail the basis of the Court's authority for appointment, such as the consent of the parties, the press of business, the needs of the case, or other demanding circumstances], and having given the parties notice and an opportunity to be heard:

+IT IS HEREBY ORDERED:

+1. Authority for and Scope of the Appointment.
+[Name of Master] of [Address] is appointed pursuant to [insert appropriate Rule citation] as Master for the purpose of [specify scope of roles and duties in detail - options include the following]:

+- a.
+Directing, managing, and facilitating settlement negotiations among the parties.
+[Settlement Master] - b.
+Managing and supervising discovery and resolving all issues related to arising out discovery disputes or disputes concerning disclosures.
+[Discovery Master] - c.
+Coordinating activity on the case as follows .
+[Coordinating Master] - d.
 Hearing evidence on [specify issue(s)] and issuing [choose one: findings and recommendations / a final decision NOTE: The second option is available only with the consent of the parties].
-[Trial Neutral] e.
-Compiling and interpreting [specify the technical, voluminous, or complex evidence that is in need of review] and issuing findings and recommendations for the Court regarding [Hearing Neutral] f.
-Advising the Court on the subject of [Expert Neutral] Managing and supervising issues involving electronic information or data. g.
+[Trial Master] - e.
+Compiling and interpreting [specify the technical, voluminous, or complex evidence that is in need of review] and issuing findings and recommendations for the Court regarding .
+[Hearing Master] - f.
+Advising the Court on the subject of .
+[Expert Master] - g.
 Managing and supervising issues involving electronic information or data.
-[Technology Neutral] h.
-Serving as Monitor as described in paragraph of [choose one: The Consent Decree / this Court's Order dated].
-[Monitor] i [Drafting / implementing] a notice to the class.
-[Notice Neutral] j.
+[Technology Master] - h.
+Serving as Monitor as described in paragraph of [choose one: The Consent Decree / this Court's Order dated ].
+[Monitor] - i [Drafting / implementing] a notice to the class.
+[Notice Master] - j.
 Supervising a hearing regarding the fairness of the Settlement Agreement to the class and issuing findings and recommendations for the Court.
-[Class Action Neutral] k.
+[Class Action Master] - k.
 Administering the distribution of [settlement / damage] payments to Plaintiffs.
-[Claims Administrator]
+[Claims Administrator] - 1.
 Providing an accounting of [specific evidence].
 [Auditor]

 m.
 Acting as a receiver for [identify the subject of the receivership] pending the resolution of this dispute.
+[Receiver]

-[Receiver] In addition, the Neutral may perform any duties consented to by the parties [pursuant to Rule 53(a)(1)(a)].
+In addition, the Master may perform any duties consented to by the parties [pursuant to Rule 53(a)(1)(a)].

-[The following provision is required in federal court:] The Neutral is directed to proceed with all reasonable diligence to complete the tasks assigned by this order.
+[The following provision is required in federal court:] The Master is directed to proceed with all reasonable diligence to complete the tasks assigned by this order.

-2. Neutral's Duties and Authority.
-[Neutral's Name] shall have the sole discretion to determine the appropriate procedures for resolution of all assigned matters and shall have the authority to take all appropriate measures to perform the assigned duties.
-The Neutral shall have all of the authority provided to neutrals set forth in [Federal Rule 53 (c)].
-The Neutral may by order impose upon a party any sanction other than contempt and may recommend a contempt sanction against a party and contempt or any other sanction against a non-party.
+2. Master's Duties and Authority.
+[Master's Name] shall have the sole discretion to determine the appropriate procedures for resolution of all assigned matters and shall have the authority to take all appropriate measures to perform the assigned duties.
+The Master shall have all of the authority provided to masters set forth in [Federal Rule 53 (c)].
+The Master may by order impose upon a party any sanction other than contempt and may recommend a contempt sanction against a party and contempt or any other sanction against a non-party.